uwc-eresearch/user_documentation/docs/getting_started/submitting_jobs.md

-#Running a job on the cluster
+# Running a job on the cluster

 Two common ways to run jobs on SLURM include submitting jobs using a batch script, and running jobs interactively.
 Submitting jobs using a batch script allows for multiple jobs to be submitted in parallel, or for a series of jobs to be submitted, where one job may depend on the output of a previous job.
 Interactive jobs are useful for developing workflows or scripts, or working with software interactively. **Please note that no software should be run on the SLURM head node (login node).**

 ## Submitting a job using a batch script

-After `sshing` into `slurm.ilifu.ac.za`, you can submit a job to SLURM using a shell script.
+After sshing into `master01.maas.hpc1.uwc.ac.za`, you can submit a job to SLURM using a shell script.
 The script must describe the application/software you wish to run as well as the resources that you wish to allocate to the job.

 Let us assume that you are trying to run a python script, `myscript.py` with the following contents: